fourchain40/NK_Repo/README.md

 ### 5. [Pet Breed Classification](https://github.com/bwillow1222/ds4002MI3P3)
 **Purpose:** This project focused on developing a machine learning-powered tool to classify cat and dog breeds from images, aimed at assisting adoption centers.
 Using the Oxford-IIIT Pet Dataset, the team trained a pre-trained convolutional neural network (ResNet50) to accurately classify 37 breeds of cats and dogs.
 The approach included transfer learning, data augmentation, and iterative model refinement.
 The goal was to create a robust, generalizable model that could support adoption centers in identifying pet breeds, which plays a role in matching pets with prospective adopters.

-Personal Projects and Files Breakdown:

-Cell_Segmentation<br/>
-• Designed and implemented a Python-based cell segmentation program using the Mahotas library<br/>
-• Achieved a 75% precision rate in accurately extracting nucleus coordinates in cellular interactions<br/>
-• Implemented advanced Gaussian filtering and labeling techniques, significantly enhancing the accuracy of the segmentation process<br/>

-Cardiac_Regeneration_Model<br/>
-• Co-developed an Agent-Based Model of Cardiac Regeneration after Myocardial Infarction in NetLogo, contributing to research in Myocardial Infarction treatment<br/>
-• Demonstrated a deep understanding of complex medical concepts and advanced modeling techniques<br/>

-Course_Review<br/>
-• Developed a comprehensive JavaFX GUI-based course review system, contributing to its presentation, business logic, and data layers<br/>
-• Leveraged SQL for data manipulation tasks, ensuring efficient data management within the system<br/>
-• Actively participated in regular Git version control and code review processes, promoting collaboration and maintaining codebase integrity throughout the project<br/>

-Implementation and Application of Graph and other Algorithms<br/>
-• Implemented Graph data structure using adjacency matrix and adjacency list<br/>
-• Implemented BFS, DFS, Topo.
-Sort, Dijkstra’s, Prim’s, Kruskal’s, and Max-Flow algorithms<br/>
-• Applied algorithms to various problems provided by professor<br/>
-• Also includes Greedy, Dynamic Programming, and Divide and Conquer algorithms<br/>

-Visualizing LEGO Data<br/>
-• Developed an interactive data visualization Shiny App in R to explore trends in LEGO set sales using the ggplot2, plotly, and ggwordcloud packages<br/>
-• Cleaned and preprocessed the LEGO dataset, addressing missing values and transforming variables for effective analysis<br/>
-• Implemented features such as dynamic theme word clouds, breakdowns by theme, and manufacturing brush plots for user interaction<br/>